jschaf/b2/posts/gorilla_time_series_database/gorilla-time-series-database.md

 ### Late arriving time stamps

 Gorilla allows out of order timestamps by supporting signed integers.
-I couldn’t figure out what happens to severely out-of-order timestamps like if a timestamp is 2 hours late.
+The paper wasn't clear on what happens to severely out-of-order timestamps like if a timestamp is 2 hours late.

 ### Alternative timestamp schemes